JackSAE/Debug-Tool/README.md

 To bring up the debug menu press the "~" key located at the top left of the keyboard.

 ##Future Improvements
-* --> Track FPS
+~~* --> Track FPS~~
-* --> Track Objects - object Transform - Object Name - Objects variables
+~~* --> Track Objects - object Transform - Object Name - Objects variables ~~
-* --> Type of Object
+~~* --> Type of Object~~
 * --> Spawning GameObjects
 * --> Changing Variables
 * --> GUI Interface - easily brought up with "~" key
 * --> Memory Usage

 ##Change Log
+13/12/2016 - Added Ability to move gameObjects transforms.
+13/12/2016 - Added Ability to see GameObjects Scripts and Variables 13/12/2016 - Added Ability to see the Type of Object

 ## License
 This software is released under the [MIT license](http://opensource.org/licenses/MIT).
 You can find a copy of the license in the LICENSE file included in the *Debug-Tool* source distribution.